 1. Be an Active Listener

-2. Take Notes
+2. Make Notes

-3. Always be Open Minded
+3. Always be Open-Minded

-4. Set the Agenda Items Beforehand
+4. Preset the Meeting Agenda

-This enables both you and the employees in the following ways:
+Doing this would help both you and the employees in the following ways:

 - Help both to be precise and stay on topic during the meeting.